Digital Arts

 Media Arts I

 This digital art course is designed to introduce students to multimedia creation.
-Using various programs from the Adobe Creative Suite, students will explore different methods of expressing themselves digitally by creating original works of digital art.
+Using various programs from the Adobe Creative Suite, students will explore different methods of expressing themselves by creating original works of digital art.
 Elements of art and principles of design are examined and inform the process of creation in order to develop compelling works.
-Photo editing, digital painting, composition, illustration, and graphic design are a few of the subjects covered.
+Photo editing, digital painting, compositing, illustration, and graphic design are a few of the subjects covered.
 The course will develop technical computer skills relevant to any career choice.
 Media Arts students participate in an art exhibit at the end of the course.

 Media Arts II